hanhanwu/Hanhan_NLP/README.md

 <b>PRACTICE</b>

+* When dealing with special characters in text, ASCII and Binary Characteristics: http://roubaixinteractive.com/PlayGround/Binary_Conversion/The_Characters.asp

 * Keywords Search for Short Context
   * When the text context is very short, and you cannot build the search engine by simply calculating query terms distance, query terms frequency or query terms position.
   * In the code here, I am trying different methods to allow better key words search for short context. https://github.com/hanhanwu/Hanhan_NLP/blob/master/short_context_search.py